todd-dsm/admin-tasks/README.md

 # admin-tasks

-A patchwork of sys-admin commands that have served me well over the years.
+This is a patchwork of sys-admin commands that have served me well over the years.
 I've been doing this stuff for almost 30 years and for some reason I have to look this stuff up - every single time :expressionless:

 So, I'm constantly looking up some of the most valuable tools in the tool belt.
 Maybe it's time to share/purge them?

 This repo is a collection of those commands/tools/techniques.

+If you're looking to become a more powerful sys-admin, this is the bulk of what you'll need.
+I can move mountains with Vim, Bash and OpenSSH.
+Alternately, if you're looking level-up your DevOps skills, there probably isn't a lot of value here.

 ---